adudu21isme/rbxrulebreakers/README.md

 --// When new players join
 plrs.PlayerAdded:Connect(function(p)
    local id = p.UserId
-   --// Is user on list?
+   --// Is User on list?
 Put this somewhere that its ok if the code yields if not list then FetchList()end if list and table.find(list,tostring(id)) then
       --// Use BanAsync on the exploiter (offender)